MrGhareeb/phpPractice/readme.md

   - git clone or download zip then put the directory (file) in your htdocs folder.
   - rename the folder to be "dbp2 practice" otherwise the image urls will not work.
   - copy the schema.sql code and run it in your favorite mysql software of choice
+  - modify the connection string in the Database class and in the examples if necessary (if you changed the password, etc ..)
   - enjoy :)
 # Agenda
  ## Basics and how does php work.